Citrinate/BoosterManager/README.md

 `bdrops [Bots]`|`Master`|Prints the number of booster eligible games for the given bots

 > [!NOTE]
-> Any `booster` commands that haven't completed when ASF is closed will automatically resume the next time ASF is started.
+> Any `booster` commands that haven't completed when ASF is closed will automatically resume the next time ASF is ran.

 ### Inventory Commands